-Firms often use the following process for managing risks:
+Firms often use the following process for managing risks.

 - 1. Identify the risks faced by the firm.
-Here the risk manager identifies the potential risks faced by his or her firm.
-(See the box entitled, "Microsoft's Goal: Manage Every Risk!") - 2.
+Here the risk manager identifies the potential risks faced by his or her firm. - 2.
 Measure the potential effect of each risk.
 Some risks are so small as to be immaterial, whereas others have the potential for dooming the company.
 It is useful to segregate risks by potential effect and then to focus on the most serious threats. - 3.
 Decide how each relevant risk should be handled.
-In most situations, risk exposure can be reduced through one of the following techniques: - a.
+In most situations, risk exposure can be reduced through one of the following techniques. - a.
 Transfer the risk to an insurance company.
-Often, it is advantageous to insure against, hence transfer, a risk.
+Often, it is advantageous to insure against, and hence transfer, a risk.
 However, insurability does not necessarily mean that a risk should be covered by insurance.
 In many instances, it might be better for the company to self-insure, which means bearing the risk directly rather than paying another party to bear it. - b.
 Transfer the function that produces the risk to a third party.
 For example, suppose a furniture manufacturer is concerned about potential liabilities arising from its ownership of a fleet of trucks used to transfer products from its manufacturing plant to various points across the country.
 One way to eliminate this risk would be to contract with a trucking company to do the shipping, thus passing the risks to a third party. - c.
 Purchase derivative contracts to reduce risk.
 As we indicated earlier, firms use derivatives to hedge risks.
 Commodity derivatives can be used to reduce input risks.
 For example, a cereal company may use corn or wheat futures to hedge against increases in grain prices.
 Similarly, financial derivatives can be used to reduce risks that arise from changes in interest rates and exchange rates. - d.
 Reduce the probability of occurrence of an adverse event.
-The expected loss arising from any risk is a function of both the probability of occurrence and
+The expected loss arising from any risk is a function of both the probability of occurrence and the dollar loss if the adverse event occurs.
+In some instances, it is possible to reduce the probability that an adverse event will occur.
+For example, the probability that a fire will occur can be reduced by instituting a fire prevention program, by replacing old electrical wiring, and by using fire-resistant materials in areas with the greatest fire potential. - e.
+Reduce the magnitude of the loss associated with an adverse event.
+Continuing with the fire risk example, the dollar cost associated with a fire can be reduced by such actions as installing sprinkler systems, designing facilities with selfcontained fire zones, and locating facilities close to a fire station. - f.
+Totally avoid the activity that gives rise to the risk.
+For example, a company might discontinue a product or service line because the risks outweigh the rewards, as with the decision by Dow Corning to discontinue its manufacture of silicon breast implants.